kshitijkat/Wipro-FutureSkills-Preliminary-Programing-Test/README.md

 ## List of Programs:-

-Find Key
+1-Find Key

-Find String Vowel First And Last
+2-Find String Vowel First And Last

-Sum Of Uncommon Numbers
+3-Sum Of Uncommon Numbers